vuxcode/pr1-project-crowcoders/time-report.md

 - (~1,5 hrs.
 Programming).
 Took me 84 years, but got the game board shape I wanted (hexagon).
 Other problems arose that I will look into at in the future, mainly spacing and aesthetics.

 **Wednesday, 2025-04-16**
 - (~15 min.
 Webdev).
 Added placeholder buttons and code for future logo & favicon.

+## Week 17 (Week 4 in the Project Timeline)
+**Tuesday, 2025-04-122**
+- (~45 min.
+Programming).
+Added CSS classes for the tile-states, attempted functions for interactivity (unsuccessfully).
+Tried toubleshooting on my own with the help of the course site and Google (still unsuccessfully).
+Might also have to look over naming conventions.